-Thomas Edwin Loden, Jr., is entitled to an order forbidding the Mississippi Department of Corrections from using any drug which is not "an ultra short-acting barbiturate or other similar drug," including midazolam, in his execution.
-At a minimum, he is entitled to an "in-court opportunity to prove" that midazolam is not an "ultra short-acting barbiturate or other similar drug."
+Richard Jordan is entitled to an order forbidding the Mississippi Department of Corrections from using any drug as the first drug in its lethal injection series - including specifically midazolam - which is not "likely to render the condemned inmate unconscious."
+At a minimum, Mr. Jordan is entitled to an "in-court opportunity to prove" that midazolam is not "an appropriate anesthetic or sedative," "likely to render the condemned inmate unconscious," as defined and mandated by Section 99-19-51.